 - Real estate agents and brokers

-- Doctors, nurses and other healthcare practitioners
+- Doctors, nurses, and other healthcare practitioners

-- Insurance agents
+- Insurance professionals

 - Recruitment agencies